the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Spoils of War now provides double Slaves instead of Autocracy.
 		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each evil Great Improvement (Crystal Refinery, Narcotics farm, Oracle, Outpost, Prison farm).
 However, the combat bonus is reduced to 15%, but it no longer has an expiration date.
 	- Monopoly
-		- The +33% Water bonus to the Council from the opener bonus was moved to Planned Economy.
-It now adds +1 Culture to Markets.
+		- The opener bonus now adds +1 Culture to Markets instead of +33% Water to the Council.
 		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2 to the former.
 		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps/Water pumps and +25% more gifted resources from City-States.
 		- Venture Capital adds +2 Water to the four main Water buildings instead of reducing item purchase cost (this was moved to Privatization).